Common situations you may face

 Being open and honest about how you are feeling and letting them know what you need from them could help improve your relationships.
 It may be easier to do this by email if it's difficult to communicate face to face or over the phone.
 You could suggest setting up a WhatsApp group to keep everyone updated and to help share out some of the responsibilities you're undertaking.

-The Carers UK Jointly app is a way of keeping connected with other members of your family or friends with this idea in mind.
+The Carers UK Jointly app offers a useful way of keeping connected with other members of your family or friends with this idea in mind.
 Find out more about the app.

 It can be very difficult to deal with the change in your relationship, whether this has happened suddenly or over a long period.
 It may be helpful to acknowledge your feelings with your partner in a way that won’t make them feel guilty.
 Perhaps there are ways you can change the dynamic by, for example, having a date night once a week watching a film together.